Orašac Assembly

-Illustration of the assembly from Život i dela Kara Đorđa (1903).

-The Orašac Assembly (Збор у Орашцу) was the gathering of 300 Serbian chiefs and rebels on (Presentation of Jesus) at Orašac, a village near Aranđelovac, following the "Slaughter of the Knezes" which saw 70 notable Serbs murdered by the renegade Janissaries (the Dahije) in January which prompted the Serbs to rise up against the tyranny (known in historiography as the "Uprising against the Dahije"), resulting in the First Serbian Uprising against the Ottoman Empire.
+The Orašac Assembly was the gathering of 300 Serbian chiefs and rebels on (Presentation of Jesus) at Orašac, a village near Aranđelovac, following the "Slaughter of the Knezes" which saw notable Serbs murdered by the renegade Janissaries (the Dahije) in January which prompted the Serbs to rise up against the tyranny (known in historiography as the "Uprising against the Dahije"), resulting in the First Serbian Uprising against the Ottoman Empire.
 Karađorđe was appointed leader of the Serbian rebels after they all raised their "three fingers in the air" and thereby swore oath.
 The site of the assembly, Marićevića jaruga, is today a memorial complex.

 Background

-In the Belgrade Pashalik, until the beginning of the uprising and after, there were the usual knežina assemblies.
-It was also an institution of local autonomy, which was practiced in several places during Ottoman rule.
-The hatisherif that the Porte issued to the Serbs in the pashalik after Koča's Frontier rebellion contained certain characteristics of an autonomous organization.
-With the outbreak of uprising, the chiefs (starešina, elders) in the knežina gathered soldiers and rallied neighbouring knežina.
-On 8 November 1803 conspirators met in Orašac to plan an uprising.
+The renegade Janissaries known as Dahije wrested power in the Belgrade Pashalik in 1800–1801.
+On 8 November 1803 Serb conspirators met in Orašac to plan an uprising.
+The Dahije learnt of the conspiracies to overthrow them in 1803, started monitoring the Serbs and then decided to kill Serb leaders in order to thwart a rebellion against them.
+The Slaughter of the Knezes in late January and overall bad state prompted the Serbs to rise up against the Dahije.

+Karađorđe heard of the murders and survived attempts on his life, and decided to begin what was long planned (he was part of the 1803 conspiracy); he sold off all of his swine to Austrian merchants, sent his family into safety in the mountain, and then crossed the Morava river and found famed hajduk leader Stanoje Glavaš, who led a strong band (including Hajduk-Veljko, Vule Ilić, Milosav Lapovac, and others) and whom all other hajduks would follow, and collected his friends and trusted men (such as Petar Jokić, Aleksa Dukić, Janićije Đurić) in the Jasenica knežina in the Kragujevac nahiya.
+Enthusiastic about the support, Karađorđe told everyone to gather their men and meet at Orašac to discuss starting the rebellion.